-At fifteen years old, Daphne Scholinski was committed to a mental institution and awarded the dubious diagnosis of “Gender Identity Disorder.”
+Dylan (Daphne) Scholinski, a trans advocate, educator, author and artist based in Denver, CO, at fifteen years old, was committed to a mental institution and awarded the dubious diagnosis of “Gender Identity Disorder.”
 She spent three years “treating” the problem…with makeup lessons and instructions in how to walk like a girl.

 Killing the Black Body: Race, Reproduction, and the Meaning of Liberty, Dorothy Roberts.

 Recommended by Sydney Etheredge, President and CEO, Planned Parenthood of Western PA